Music at Eton

 Means-tested financial assistance

-Applications for extra means tested financial assistance in respect of Eton School fees can be made by completing and returning a Bursary Application Form by the deadline of 31 October 2021.
+Applications for means-tested financial assistance in respect of Eton School fees can be made by completing and returning an online Bursary Application Form by the deadline of 31 October 2021.
 The College will adhere strictly to this closing date.
-Parents will be informed whether they are likely to be awarded a bursary in the event of their son being awarded a Music Scholarship before the deadline for submission of the Music Awards Application Form.
+Parents will be informed in November whether they are likely to be awarded a bursary in the event of their son being awarded a Music Scholarship before the deadline for submission of the Music Awards Application Form.
 This enables parents to make an informed decision about their application.
-Please contact the Fees and Bursaries Team on 01753 370581 or 370580 or email to obtain the details of the appropriate form.
+Please contact the Fees and Bursaries Team on 01753 370581 or 370554 or email to start the bursary application process.

 - By 31 October 2021 – Parents submit Bursary Application Form